Structured governance assurance for UK school governing boards.

 Framework Connection

-The Agenda does not just structure your meetings.
-It connects every discussion point to specific GAF elements — so you always know which part of your governance you are evidencing.
+The Agenda does more than structure your meetings.
+It connects each discussion point to specific SGAF elements, so you always know which part of your governance you are evidencing.

-Each agenda item shows which framework elements it evidences.
+Each substantive item shows which framework elements it evidences.
 Governors can see the governance purpose behind every discussion.

 Seasonal focus sections